xdbfoundation/DigitalBits/docs/software/commands.md

   envelope stored in binary format in <FILE-NAME>, and send the result to standard output (which should be redirected to a file or piped through a tool such as `base64`).
-The private signing key is read from standard input, unless <FILE-NAME> is "/dev/stdin" in which case the transaction envelope is read from standard input and the signing key is read from `/dev/tty`.
+The private signing key is read from standard input, unless <FILE-NAME> is `/dev/stdin` in which case the transaction envelope is read from standard input and the signing key is read from `/dev/tty`.
 In either event, if the signing key appears to be coming from a terminal, digitalbits-core disables echo.
 Note that if you do not have a DIGITALBITS_NETWORK_ID environment variable, then before this argument you must specify the --netid option.
-For example, the production digitalbits network is "`Public Global DigitalBits Network ;
-  September 2015`" while the test network is "`Test SDF Network ; September 2015`".<br>
+For example, the production digitalbits network is `LiveNet Global DigitalBits Network ; February 2021` while the test network is `TestNet Global DigitalBits Network ; December 2020`.
   Option --base64 alters the behavior to work on base64-encoded XDR rather than raw XDR.

 * **test**: Run all the unit tests.
   * Suboptions specific to digitalbits-core:
       * `--all-versions` : run with all possible protocol versions